Spending time in Barcelona allows you time to enjoy many of Gaudi’s famous landmarks. One you won’t want to miss is Casa Vicens.

 Casa Vicens is a great example of Gaudí’s architectural genius and it’s easy to see why it was declared a UNESCO World Heritage Site in 2005.

-For those who want see more Gaudi architecture, you can visit many other Gaudi designed landmarks in Barcelona.
+For those who want to see more Gaudi architecture, you can visit many other Gaudi-designed landmarks in Barcelona.

 Casa Vicens is open to visitors every day for tours (except Mondays).

 The tour starts at 1 pm from Monday to Friday, but does not start until 3:30 on Saturdays.

 You can also make reservations online before you visit.
 We recommend reserving your spot well in advance if you want the best time slot available!

 Have you been to Casa Vicens in Barcelona?
 What was your favorite aspect?